systemPipeR/sprwf-new-02-14-04/README.md

 __Overview__

-This is a lightweight, versioned workflow template for conducting data analyses with the [systemPipeR Workflow Management System](https://systempipe.org/about/project/) (WMS).
+This is a versioned workflow template for conducting data analyses with the [systemPipeR Workflow Management System](https://systempipe.org/about/project/) (WMS).
 It ensures consistency through centrally maintained parameter and data packs, which are defined in